Hexcrawls in Cairn

 For travel via waterways, refer to the surrounding terrain Difficulty.
 For routes crossing multiple terrain types, use the dominant terrain or apply the most significant obstacle along the route.

-The weather, terrain, darkness, injured party members, and other obstacles can impact travel or even make it impossible.
+The weather, terrain, darkness, injured party members, and other obstacles can slow travel or even make it impossible.
 In some cases, the party may need to add Fatigue or expend resources in order to sustain their pace.
-Mounts, guides, and maps can increase the party’s travel speed or even negate certain penalties.
+Mounts, guides, and maps can increase the party’s travel speed or negate certain penalties.

 Difficulty